Curious about the what, why and how of donating stem cells? We’re here to help you make sense of all the medical mumbo jumbo.

 You can access the complete list of donor countries here.

-Also, if you’ve signed up and realize you’re not up for it, contact your country’s registry and withdraw your name.
-That way, we’ll all avoid an extremely awkward situation.
+But if you’ve signed up to be a donor and now realize you’re not up for it, please contact your local registry to withdraw your name.
+This is the best way to avoid giving a patient false hope.

 What are the odds of actually donating?